mongodb/docs/source/server-status.rst

-   The ``globalLock.activeClients`` data structure provides more granular information about the number of connected clients and the kinds (e.g. read or write) of operations these clients are performing.
+   The ``globalLock.activeClients`` data structure provides more granular information about the number of connected clients and the operation types (e.g. read or write) performed by these clients.

    Use this data to provide context for the :ref:`currentQueue
    <globallock-currentqueue>` data.